25 of the Most Famous Ancient Greek Statues and Sculptures

 Now in the Louvre Museum, Paris, France

-The statue, made from grey Thasian (Thasos) marble and white Parian (Paros) Marble, standing 2.44 meters tall and proud, not only honours the goddess Nike, but also a sea battle, maybe the Battle of Salamis, or the Battle of Actium.
+The statue, made from grey Thasian (Thasos) marble and white Parian (Paros) Marble, stands 2.44 meters tall and proud and not only honours the goddess Nike but also a sea battle, thought to be either the Battle of Salamis or the Battle of Actium.

-The Winged Victory of Samothrace was discovered on the Greek island of Samothrace, then under Ottoman rule, in 1863, by the French consul; amateur archaeologist, Charles Champoiseau, who sent the statue to Paris, where it stands since 1884 in the Louvre Museum.
+The Winged Victory of Samothrace was discovered on the Greek island of Samothrace, then under Ottoman rule, in 1863, by the French consul, Charles Champoiseau, also an amateur archaeologist.

-A plaster replica stands in the museum at Samothrace, built on the spot where the original Winged Victory was discovered.
+A plaster replica stands in the museum at Samothrace which is built on the spot where the original Winged Victory was discovered.

 23. Laocoon and Sons (Laocoon Group)